 For details on the counseling services departments, click here.

-A disability pension is paid to a person whose earning capacity is reduced by 50% due to his disability, or to a disabled housewife whose ability to function in her household is reduced by 50%.
+A disability pension is paid to a person whose earning capacity is reduced by 50% due to his disability.

 Hostile action casualties and their families are entitled by law to monetary remuneration and various benefits to assist and support them in their recovery, such as monthly payments, rehabilitation, annual grants and lump-sum grants.
 This entitlement is provided under the Benefits for Victims of Hostilities Law, 5730 - 1970.
 The monetary benefits are provided under the Invalids (Compensation and Rehabilitation) Law, 5719 - 1959.
 They are calculated according to managerial grade civil service salaries and are updated in accordance with updates in the economy (employment agreements or cost of living increments).